Rafiq 'clearly' recalls alleged Vaughan comment

 He added the version of the comment "we need to have a word about that" is the correct one, which he first said in an interview with Wisden in August 2020 - without initially naming Vaughan - then repeated during the England and Wales Cricket Board (ECB) investigation.

-Vaughan, who is set to give evidence at the hearing on Friday, "completely and categorically" denies the allegation.
+Vaughan, who is set to give evidence at the hearing in London on Friday, "completely and categorically" denies the allegation.

-England spinner Adil Rashid and former Yorkshire and Pakistan bowler Rana Naved-ul-Hasan have corroborated the allegation.
+England spinner Adil Rashid and former Yorkshire and Pakistan bowler Rana Naved-ul-Hasan have corroborated the allegation

-The fourth player in the group, former England bowler Ajmal Shahzad had said he has no recollection of it.
+The fourth player in the group, former England bowler Ajmal Shahzad had said he has no recollection of it happening prior to a match against Nottinghamshire at Trent Bridge on 22 June 2009.

 - Racism hearing told Bresnan used racial slur towards Rafiq's sister